-As presented in the Medical Effectiveness section, the prenatal care services that are effective in improving health outcomes are: counseling on behavioral risks such as smoking and domestic violence; screening and counseling for genetic disorders; screening for and treating infectious diseases such as asymptomatic bacteriuria, hepatitis B, HIV, STIs, and group B streptococcus; screening and management of hypertensive disorders, gestational diabetes, anemia, and Rh(D) incompatibility; and screening and management of women at risk for preterm deliveries.
+As presented in the Medical Effectiveness section, among the prenatal care services that are effective in improving health outcomes are counseling on behavioral risks such as smoking and domestic violence; screening for genetic disorders and structural abnormalities; screening for and treating infectious diseases such as asymptomatic bacteriuria, hepatitis B, HIV, STIs, and group B streptococcus; screening and management of hypertensive disorders, gestational diabetes, anemia, and Rh(D) incompatibility; and screening and management of women at risk for preterm deliveries.

-The Utilization, Cost, and Benefit Coverage Impacts section estimates that 8,298 pregnancies would be newly covered as a result of AB 1825.
-Although the previously mentioned specific prenatal care services are effective, the extent to which AB 1825 would increase the utilization of these services is unknown, therefore a range estimate is provided.
-This section will present both the lower bound and upper bound estimates of the change in utilization of effective prenatal care services and the resulting public health impact of this mandate to illustrate the range in potential public health impacts.
+The Benefit Coverage, Utilization, and Cost Impacts section estimates that 8,574 pregnancies would be newly covered as a result of AB 185.
+Although the previously mentioned specific prenatal care services are effective, the precise extent to which AB 185 would increase the utilization of these services is unknown; however, data indicate that 95% of pregnancies in California receive prenatal care in the first or second trimester (CDPH, 2009c).
+Therefore, this section will present an upper bound estimate that 100% coverage would translate to 100% utilization of effective prenatal care services.
+The resulting potential public health impacts of AB 185 are discussed below.